AlphaTechini/E-Commerce/README.md

     ```bash
     npm run dev
     ```
-    The server should now be running on `http://localhost:3000` (or whatever port you specified in your `.env` file).
+    The server should now be running on `http://localhost:3000` (or the port you specified).

 ---

 ## Project Structure

-The project follows a standard, scalable structure for a Node.js API:
+The project follows a feature-based, scalable structure for a Fastify API:

 ```
 /